media2x/waifu2x-ncnn-vulkan-python/README.md

 2. Build with CMake

 - You can pass -DUSE_STATIC_MOLTENVK=ON option to avoid linking the vulkan loader library on MacOS
-- The reamaining steps are similar to Linux.
+- The remaining steps are similar to Linux.

 ## Usages